maelvls/users-grpc/README.md

 - one caveat with go-testdeep though: it doesn't show which error was encountered when running `td.CmpNoError`.

+On top of all the current testing, it would be good to add a "deploy" end-to-end suite that would test the helm chart.

 ### Develop using Docker